FAQ about this FAQ

 A: Like, now would be good.

-Q: How many Ashfall books will there be?
+Q: How many Ashfall books are there?

 Q: Is there a discussion or curriculum guide for ASHFALL?

 A: Yes, Tanglewood Press created a great discussion guide.
 Check it out on their site.
+There are several other curriculum or discussion guides linked here.

 Q: Why did you set the beginning of Ashfall in Cedar Falls, Iowa?